 How does the class share images?

 The lessons are presented at www.photoclassforyou.com but they are shared on a photo sharing site called Smugmug.com.
-Students are provided with a private upload link each week.
-The images are uploaded to a private gallery at Smugmug.com that is visible only to class participants.
+Students are provided with a unique upload link each week.
+The images are uploaded to a gallery at Smugmug.com.
 You do not have to have a Smugmug account to upload images or to view the images and participate in the class and view the images.
 However, you will need to login to Smugmug to interact and add a comment on someone else's image.
 This will be explained in more detail during class.

 Who Can Comment?